 Ways To Use Leftover Ingredients

-If you have any ingredients leftover from this blueberry crumble recipe, you might like to consider using them in any of these single serving and small batch recipes:
+If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

 RELATED: The Best Cookie Recipes For One

-If you’ve tried this mini blueberry crumble or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this mini blueberry crisp or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!